Guidelines for Foreign Teams

 What's that?

-These guidelines are to help streamline the training of new volunteers serving as ministry team members, leaders, and developers for David Wilkerson's multilingual ministry project.
-This is only an initial draft, so we're asking for your input to really make this guide user friendly.
+These guidelines are to help streamline the training of new volunteers serving as ministry team members and leaders for David Wilkerson's multilingual ministry project.
+This is only an initial draft, so we're asking for your input to really make this guide user-friendly.
 Our thanks to Marco Fornasini for designing the web format.

 PreviousNextTop